sonic1blaster/webpack-php-sample/README.md

 1. global system env variable NODE_ENV='develop' (you can do it from php config file)
 2. It's possible to compile front-app on production server insensibly for the user.
 In the main for small projects
 3. Node version 5.10.0 or higher
+4. webpack.php - use your cache lib. in this example cache api from bitrix cms